 The Group respects human rights and freedoms and strictly prohibits the uses of child and forced labour in our workplace by adhering to the Employment of Children Regulations and Employment of Young Persons (Industry) Regulations under the Employment Ordinance (Cap.
 57) of Hong Kong.
-We have comprehensive steps in place to regularly review our employment practices and will eliminate undesirable practices if they are discovered.
+We have comprehensive steps in place to regularly review our employment practices.
 Prior to confirmation of employment, the Group's human-resources staff will ask job applicants to produce valid identity documents for verification of age and ensure that the applicants are lawfully employable.
 The Group and the employees will then sign employment contracts explaining and detailing the rights and duties of both parties to prohibit any labour exploitation or forced labour.
+In the event that any irregularities in ages or validities of employment status is found, the Group will eliminate undesirable practices and perform investigation.
 To align with the relevant laws and regulations, employment arrangements encompassing working environment, terms of employment, working hours, rest days and holidays are subject to periodic review.